torusresearch/torus-documentation/src/pages/guides/customAuth-aws-cognito.md

 ## Using Private Key with web3 provider:

-- You can use this private key to create a EIP1993 compatible wallet provider which can we used to directly invoke blockchain functions using rpc calls or using the provider with web3 js library.
+- You can use this private key to use with `@web3auth/ethereum-provider` which is an EIP1993 compatible wallet provider and this provider can we used to directly invoke blockchain functions using rpc calls or using the provider with web3 js library.

 > Prerequisites:
 ```